| Often, all too often, the

 that turns people with eye-patches, wooden legs or peculiarly-formed backs

+into villains.
 Apparently female barn-swallows

 tend to prefer males whose paired tail-forks are of similar lengths.
 In